anthony2025/roses-daycare/README.md

 Rose's daycare is an small family business but from time to time one of their little rascals goes away.
 They needed a site to help them find a new client quickly when this happens.

-They wanted to share contact information, a bit of story of themselves and staff, plus a way for people to ask questions with email notifications.
+They wanted to share contact information, a bit of story of themselves and staff, plus a way to receive email notifications when people ask questions.

 The page should also serve to keep parents in the loop of what their children are up to.
 At the moment the News page serves as a short outlet for snippets and photos of what is going on during the week.
 An addition of a more involved blog is planned.